GridMod/RTS-GMLC/RTS_Data/FormattedData/PLEXOS/README.md

     $ C:/users/USERNAME/Documents/R/R-3.3.3/bin/Rscript.exe create_RTS_spreadsheet.R

 3. Import the .xlsx database into PLEXOS with the import tool.

-If applicable, then manually switch the Base Unit System from Metric to Imperial (bottom left corner in Settings).
+4. IMPORTANT STEP: Then, manually switch the Base Unit System from Metric to Imperial (bottom left corner in Settings).

 **The workflow for creating a MAGMA HTML PLEXOS run report is as follows:**